Intempt

 1. Catalog Source Integration (JSON or XML)#

-Use this when your product catalog is available as a publicly hosted JSON or XML feed.
+Use this approach when your product catalog is available as a publicly hosted JSON or XML feed.

 This is the recommended method for: